rsdoiel/picking-up-nodestack/lesson-01.md

 ## Goals of this lesson

-* Install NodeJS
+* Install Node
-* Install a NodeJS module
+* Install a Node module
 * Build a minimal, safe, web server
 * Introduce the concept of **routes**